 Cougars use their muscular legs to pounce on the back or side of their prey, severing the spinal cord.

 There are many different animals that cougars will prey upon.
 The stealth, grace, and speed at which they catch it are startling.
-Please read on for more details on how this beautiful animal eats to survive.
+Please read more details on how this beautiful animal eats to survive.

 What Do Cougars Eat?

 The main prey of cougars in North America is deer, moose, and elk.
 Bighorn sheep are also another easy prey to the stealthy cougar.

 They will also feed on smaller animals than the larger ungulates.
 The smaller prey includes goats, sheep, hares, rabbits, squirrels, skunks, beavers, porcupines, and various rodents, including mice and rats.

 Cougars have also been seen to eat birds, either those already on the ground or, in some cases flying low to the ground.

 Cougars change their diet according to the season.
 In some states, such as Idaho, cougars will eat deer in winter, but in summer, they will eat the much smaller but more accessible to catch ground squirrels.

 Cougars will also change their feeding habits based on the population cycles of other animals.
 In British Columbia, the snowshoe hare has a ten-year population cycle.
 When the snowshoe hare is more abundant in the province, the cougar will switch their focus to the snowshoe hares.

 Cougars have excellent eyesight but do you know about the other senses?
 Find out here

 In Alberta, British Columbia, Oregon, and Utah, the main prey for the cougar is deer, but their main diet is wild hogs in Florida.
 Cougars in these states make up the rest of their diet from elk, moose, rabbits, hares, and rodents.